dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 Focusing only on variants found in tumor tissue also raises the question of tumor heterogeneity and resistance mechanisms, where treatment may lead to the appearance or increase of different clonal cells harboring different mutations than those initially found.
 Thus, potential new variants could be omitted.

 A growing body of research and clinical trials has appeared to demonstrate the usefulness of tumor-informed approaches to MRD detection.
-In this line, one of the most insightful studies is the DYNAMIC trial.
+In this line, one of the most insightful studies was the DYNAMIC trial (ACTRN12615000381583).
 The DYNAMIC trial for stage II colon cancer is a multi-center randomized controlled clinical trial that aims to determine whether adjuvant chemotherapy

 is the GALAXY trial